LiveHelperChat/elasticsearch/readme.md

 #### Used to generate online operators/Active/Pending chat's chart [Optional]
 `* * * * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/cron_1m > cron_1m.txt /dev/null 2>&1`

+#### Using daily/monthly index

+I recommend if you are planning to have thousands of chats per day to use monthly index.

+If you are running daily/monthly index you should be running this cronjob daily.

+`5 12 * * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/index_precreate`

+#### Monitoring Elasticsearch

+To receive notification about failure of Elasticsearch you can run this cronjob.
+It will automatically turn on/off Elasticsearch extension.

+`* * * * * cd /home/www/lhc && php cron.php -s site_admin -e elasticsearch -c cron/check_health`